gopro/cineform-sdk/docs/README.md

 #define	POOL_QUEUE_LENGTH 16
 ```

-The TestCFHD defaults to using the asynchronious encoder for the greatest performance on multi-core systems, which encodes 'n' frames simultaneously.
-For the highest perfomance, the number of frames to encode at once should match the number of CPU threads available, set by **POOL_THREADS**.
+The TestCFHD defaults to using the asynchronous encoder for the greatest performance on multi-core systems, which encodes 'n' frames simultaneously.
+For the highest performance, the number of frames to encode at once should match the number of CPU threads available, set by **POOL_THREADS**.
 To keep you CPU busy, have a **POOL_QUEUE_LENGTH** greater than the number of CPUs.

 Asynchronous performance on a 4Ghz 8 core Broadwell E system:
 ```